thedoggybrad/UEPR-FOSL/README.md

 UPDER-FOSDL is similar to other open source licenses in this ways:<br>
 1.)
 Author assumes no liability.<br>
 2.)
 Can be used on whatever purpose you want.<br><br>
-UPDER-FOSSL is different to other open source licenses in this ways:<br>
+UPDER-FOSDL is different to other open source licenses in this ways:<br>
 1.)
 There is no need to give attributes to the software's original author/developer.<br>
 2.)
 There is no need to attach a copy of this license to your own copy or version of the software.<br>
 3.)
 It strictly dedicates the software to the public domain, thus ownership claims are limited and patent application is prohibited.<br>